How to Grow and Care for Croton Plant (Codiaeum variegatum) Indoors

 Watering

-Water Croton Plant liberally during the growing season while allowing the soil to dry out slightly between waterings to keep the soil moist at all times.
+Water Croton Plant liberally during the growing season while allowing the top 1-2 inches of soil to dry out slightly between waterings to keep the soil moist at all times.

 Cut down on watering during the cold season to maintain the soil slightly moist but never allow the soil to dry out completely.